Jobs, Fellowships, Internships & Volunteers

 OLYMPUS DIGITAL CAMERA

-OLYMPUS DIGITAL CAMERASummer Internships are for graduate students or recent graduates who are available at least 32 hours/wk for at least 3 months in the summer.
-Please note: You must be available to be located at least part-time in the DC area at the time of the internship to be considered for a position.
+Paid and unpaid summer Internships are primarily for graduate students or recent graduates who are available at least 32 hours/wk for at least 3 months in the summer.
+Internship (and Fellowship) opportunities are also available for former federal employees looking to get involved with a nonprofit that works on U.S. health issues.
+Stipends are modest.
+Please note: You must be available to work at least 2 days/week (probably Tuesday and Thursday) in our DC office to be considered.

-Through these internship opportunities, you’ll learn first-hand about the Washington policy scene and gain hands-on experience in several possible areas, including government relations/public policy development, and communications/media relations.
-The National Center for Health Research is a non-profit think tank that makes a difference in the lives of millions of adults and children by 1) connecting with policy makers and decision makers on a national level to change public policy, 2) working closely with the national and international media to get our message out to the public., and 3) working with independent researchers from around the country to bring fair, unbiased and non-corporate-funded information to the public about timely health policy issues, such as the safety and affordability of medical products and treatments, improving public health, and so much more.
+Through these opportunities, you’ll learn first-hand about the Washington policy scene and gain hands-on experience in several possible areas, including government relations/public policy development, and communicating research information and other evidence with policy makers, media, and the public.
+The National Center for Health Research is a non-profit think tank that makes a difference in the lives of millions of adults and children by 1) connecting with policy makers and decision makers on a national level to change public policies, 2) working closely with the national and international media to get our message out to the public, and 3) working with independent researchers from around the country to bring fair, unbiased and non-corporate-funded information to the public about timely medical, public health, and health policy issues such as the safety and affordability of medical products and treatments, improving public health, and so much more.

 Our interns become part of our team by working on various projects such as:

-• Writing or co-authoring fact sheets, briefing materials, and letters to Congress and the Executive branch.
-Editing and assisting with our website, co-authoring reports, grant proposals, and journal articles.
+• Writing or co-authoring fact sheets, briefing materials, and letters to Congress and the Executive branch

 • Attending briefings on Capitol Hill, policy panel meetings, and policy-oriented meetings with representatives from other non-profit think tanks and advocacy organizations.
-You can attend hearings with Members of Congress and their staff and watch as we testify at Advisory Panel meetings of the FDA, CDC, and other federal agencies.
+You can attend hearings and watch as we testify at Advisory Panel meetings of the FDA, CMS, CDC, and other federal agencies.
 These may be in-person or virtual.

-The following summer internships include stipends.
-If you are applying for a paid internship, specify which one in your cover letter.
+The following summer internships//fellowship include stipends.
+If you are applying for a paid internship or fellowship, specify which one in your cover letter.

-Omega Logan Silva internship: This intern will focus on women’s health.
+Susan Wood internship or fellowship: This intern will focus on women’s health, with a focus on the safety and effectiveness of medical treatments.
 Preference will be given to seniors, graduates, or graduate students.
-Stipend is approximately $300-500/month for 3 months, depending on the hours available.
+Stipend is approximately $300-500/month for 3-6 months, depending on experience and the hours available.

-Topics for all the internships include cancer prevention and treatment, covid-19, the safety of medical treatments and products, women’s health, mental health, toxic exposures and other critical health issues.
+Topics for both internships include cancer prevention and treatment, the safety and effectiveness of medical treatments and products, women’s health, mental health, toxic exposures, and other critical health issues.

 Some comments from our 2023 interns: